-Miss Bramall, the Early Years Leader, liaises with pre-schools to ensure early identification of children who may have special needs.
+Miss Bramall, liaises with pre-schools to ensure early identification of children who may have special needs.

 Miss Bramall liaises with SEND staff of next phase secondary schools to discuss the children's needs and outline the provision provided at present.
-Miss Bramall also remains links with Secondary Feeder schools and the SEND Banbury Partnership.
+Miss Bramall links with Secondary Feeder schools and the SEND Banbury Partnership.